What is a Private Water Supply (PWS)?

 Private water supplies to a non-commercial single dwelling are not required to be monitored under the Regulations, however the Council must monitor the supply if they deem there to be a potential risk to human health or if asked to by the owner/ occupier.

-Under the regulations, Local Authorities are allowed to make charges for certain services up to a maximum.
-These include for example a charge for carrying out risk assessments of PWS and PDS.
+Under the regulations, Local Authorities are allowed to make charges for certain services .
+These include for example a charge for carrying out risk assessments of PWS and PDS as well as the cost of scientific analysis of samples.

 Contact us if you require Information on Private Water Supplies.
 We can advise residents and businesses with PWS or those intending to use /install a PWS, concerning aspects of source protection, sampling of water quality, how best to plan any treatment that may be needed to ensure the safety of the drinking water and any other PWS enquiries.